Archive-42/redux-docs/md-docs/immutable-data.md

 <span class="token plain">param </span><span class="token operator" style="color: #f8f8f2">===</span><span class="token plain"> returnVal</span>

-<span class="token plain"></span><span class="token comment" style="color: #c6cad2">//&gt; true</span>

-Copy

-The shallow check of `param` and `returnValue` simply checks whether both variables reference the same object, which they do.`mutateObj()` may return a mutated version of `obj`, but it's still the same object as that passed in.
+<span class="token plain"></span><span class="token comment" style="color: #c6cad2">//&gt; true</span>The shallow check of `param` and `returnValue` simply checks whether both variables reference the same object, which they do.`mutateObj()` may return a mutated version of `obj`, but it's still the same object as that passed in.
 The fact that its values have been changed within `mutateObj` matters not at all to a shallow check.

 #### <span id="further-information-8" class="anchor enhancedAnchor_2LWZ"></span>Further Information<a href="#further-information-8" class="hash-link" title="Direct link to heading">#</a>